 - John Lyle, who landed in Maryland in 1663

-- William Lyle, who came to Virginia in 1684
+- William Lyle, who settled in Virginia in 1684

 - Roger Lyle, who settled in Virginia in 1691

-Lyle Settlers in the United States in the 18th Century
+Lyle Settlers in United States in the 18th Century

 - James Lyle, who settled in New York in 1762